kjmagic13/kjmagic13.github.io/pages/nhl.md

 ## Rules

+A game should use the default settings:

+* NHL mode
+* 4 minute periods
+* Goalie mode on

 __A team is eliminated once its calculated cumulative losses exceeds 2__.
 A loss (L) counts as one loss and an overtime loss (OTL) counts as a half loss.

 __A player wins once they are the only Division that has teams remaining__.